Senior Resources » The 5 Most Common Age-Related Eye Diseases (And How to Keep Them Healthy!)

 Advertisement.

-Age-related macular degeneration (AMD) is one of the leading causes of vision loss in people over the age of 50.
+Did you know that age-related macular degeneration (AMD) is one of the leading causes of vision loss in people over the age of 50?
+Worse still, it affects over 20 million Americans!
 This condition targets the macula, the part of the retina responsible for sharp, central vision.
 Symptoms of AMD include:

 • Blurriness